akeneo/pim-helpcenter/content/updates/2020-08/2-API-search.md

 - EE
 ---

-# New filters to simplify API catalog structure exports
+# New updates to ease API catalog structure synchronization
 ::: meta-data type="New" features="API, Connectivity" available="late August" link-to-doc="https://api.akeneo.com/documentation/filter.html"
 :::

-A new `search` parameter enables you to add filters to catalog structure endpoints.
+A **new `search` parameter** enables you to add filters to catalog structure endpoints.
 It will help reduce the number of data to process and the size of the API call responses.
+Moreover, we added **attribute group labels** inside the attribute endpoints to help you reduce the number of API calls needed to synchronize your catalog structure.

+## The `search` parameter

 Here are the available filters:
 - **updated date**: allows you to retrieve only data updated since a specific date and hour (available for attribute groups, attributes, and families),